Teahouse Treks

 Day 09: Lho – Samagaon (3 530m/11 580ft)

-Today is an important acclimatization day in Sama Gaon.
-Because the trek has reached above 3,500 meters, your body needs time to adjust before going higher.
+With the trek now above 3,500 meters, today is all about giving your body time to adjust before pushing higher.

-Depending on weather and group condition, you can hike toward Manaslu Base Camp, Pungyen Gompa, or Birendra Lake.
-These side hikes help with acclimatization and offer excellent views of Manaslu, glaciers, and surrounding mountain landscapes.
+Depending on the weather and how the group is feeling, you can hike toward Manaslu Base Camp, Pungyen Gompa, or Birendra Lake — all excellent options for acclimatizing while taking in views of Manaslu, its glaciers, and the surrounding peaks.

-This rest day is very important for safety before continuing toward Samdo, Dharamsala, and Larkya La Pass.
+This rest day matters more than it might seem — it’s your safety margin before the push toward Samdo, Dharamsala, and Larkya La Pass.

 • Altitude: Sama Gaon – approx. 3,530m / 11,581ft